melisavacca/Netflix_Team_1/README.md

 - What tv show genres overall have the best ratings?
 What movie genres overall have the best ratings?
 - Are movies or tv shows more successful on Netflix?
 - Is there a correlation with tv show and movie duration and its likeability factor?
-- (add another questin or two here)
+- (add another question or two here)

+### Machnie Learning Model

+We have decided to use supervised learning due to our labeled dataets to help predict our outcomes accurately.
+From there, we are going to be working with the random forest classifier since it is an ensemble learning model that combines multiple smaller models into a more robust and accurate model.
+This method will help us make a final classification decision.